ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 But that's 2023.
 Let's get back to early March 2022.
 # Pt 1 Ch 9 - Back to my fifth week at Vouch 03/08/2022 and on

 > "Why don't you just lie?
-That's what spies do, you know?" - Gabrielle Anwar as Fiona Glenanne from Broadcast TV's _Burn Notice_
+That's what spies do, you know?" - Gabrielle Anwar as Fiona Glenanne from Cable TV's _Burn Notice_

 Reader, again, had I known at the time what Razzlekhan meant, I'd of thought of a different plan.